Depajo/ohjelmistotuotannon-projekti/tools/csvToDatabase/README.md

 This tool makes use of these modules:

-[dotenv](https://github.com/motdotla/dotenv): Used to store database configuration that will be used when connection to the database.
+[dotenv](https://github.com/motdotla/dotenv): Used to store database configuration that will be used when connection to the database.<br />
 [mysql](https://github.com/mysqljs/mysql): Main module for making a connection to and querying the database.

 ### License